Loading...

 This getting started guide focuses solely on using the product in GML format.
 For guidance on using the product in GeoPackage or vector tiles formats, please see the following two getting started guides, which are available on the OS website:

 To use the GML data format, some Geographic Information Systems (GIS) may need third-party data translation software to make the data usable within their GI application.
-To help with this, we provide a downloadable on the OS Detailed Path Network Product Support page on our website.
+To help with this, we provide a downloadable XSD schema on the OS Detailed Path Network Product Support page on our website.

 Find the Product schema (XML) link on the page (it is under the Getting started section which is located at the top of the page):